 'The Spectacle of Illusion' is the official book accompanying the Wellcome Collection’s new exhibition 'Smoke and Mirrors'.
-The exhibition doesn’t open until next week, but you can get ahead of the game and read an extract from the book here.
+The exhibition opened 11 April 2019, and you can prepare yourself for going to the exhibition by reading an extract from the book here.

 Everyone’s heard, and most of us have told, a story about an uncanny or supernatural-seeming experience.
 Accounts of wondrous, impossible phenomena are common around the world and go back at least as far as we have written records: history is riddled with stories of gods and monsters, witches and ghosts, prophecies and premonitions.
 People have heard dead men speak, seen objects inexplicably vanish and reappear, and watched ectoplasm ooze from unexpected orifices.
 These extraordinary events often seem to be facilitated by extraordinary individuals: sorcerers, spiritual mediums, psychic sensitives.

 Such phenomena have even been reported under ‘test conditions’, witnessed by scientists – men professionally trained in the practice of empirical observation.
 The German astrophysicist Johann Karl Friedrich Zöllner, for example, asserted that he had shaken hands with the disembodied limb of an extra-dimensional spirit being – ‘a friend from another world’.
 British chemist and physicist William Crookes reported that he had not only photographed a ghost, but had also taken its pulse and cut o some of its hair.
 The American philosopher and psychologist William James wrote that he had spoken to his deceased father through a spirit medium.
 Researchers at Washington University believed that they had discovered a pair of psychics with the ability to move objects using only the power of their minds.
 Physicists in the employ of the United States government have spent decades trying to weaponize spoon benders.